obsidianmd/obsidian-help/en/Obsidian Sync/Select files and settings to sync.md

 ## Reloading of settings

-Obsidian has limited ability to update and apply configurations received from Sync.
+Obsidian has limited ability to update and apply settings received from Sync.
 The following configurations will hot reload:

 - Most Obsidian app configurations, including hotkeys and properties.
 - Appearance configurations.